LiskHQ/lisk-contracts/documentation/staking-governance.md

 - Generally, locked tokens provide a voting power proportional to the amount of locked tokens.
 Concretely, 1 locked LSK provides one unit of voting power.
 - In case a user pauses their locking period countdown, they receives a boost of the voting power meaning the voting power is set to `lockedAmount * (1 + remainingLockingDurationInDays/365)`.
 Hence, the voting power can be increased by up to 200%.

+### Voting Power for a Concrete Proposal

+At the time a proposal is created, a snapshot of the delegated voting power is taken and the voting result is based on this snapshot.
+Consequently, neither any changes in the voting power nor any delegations made after the proposal creation have any influence on the voting result.

 ## Staking Rewards

 Users receive rewards for their locking tokens as follows: